What is the definition of plagiarism?

 How do university’s or university staff and teachers find instances of plagiarism?

-Because most research is done using internet sources these days, instances of alleged plagiarism where students copy and paste information into a research paper and forget to properly cite the source are becoming more common.
-It is also easier to catch students who plagiarize in this way because teachers now can utilize website services such as turnitin.com.
+Because most research is done using internet sources these days, instances where students copy and paste information into a research paper and forget to properly cite the source are becoming more common.
+It is also easier to catch students in this way because teachers now can utilize website services such as turnitin.com.
 Websites like this enable instructors and students to upload virtual copies of their papers or assignments and then checks for instances of plagiarism or copied information.

 Why are wrong citations considered plagiarism?